noemiepham/holbertonschool-simple_shell/README.md

 -   **What is  `EOF`  / “end-of-file”?**

 EOF/end-of-file is a condition in a computer operating system where no more data can be read from a data source.
 The data source is usually called a file (computing) or stream (computing).

+## How to use Shell?

+On a Mac or Linux machine, you can access a shell through a program called _Terminal_, which is already available on your computer.
+The Terminal is a window into which we will type commands.
+If you’re using Windows, you’ll need to download a separate program to access the shell.

 ## Requirements